 The Baytex Reserves Report has been prepared in accordance with the standards contained in the COGE Handbook and the reserves definitions contained in NI 51-101.
-The statement of reserves data and other oil and natural gas information set forth below is dated December 31, 2018.
-The effective date of the Baytex Reserves Report is December 31, 2018 and the preparation date of the statement is February 12, 2019 in the case of Sproule, February 7, 2019 in the case of Ryder Scott and February 8, 2019 in the case of GLJ.
-The Baytex Reserves Report was prepared using Sproule's December 31, 2018 forecast price and cost assumptions.
+The statement of reserves data and other oil and natural gas information set forth below is dated December 31, 2019.
+The effective date of the Baytex Reserves Report is December 31, 2019 and the preparation date of the statement is January 20, 2020.
+The Baytex Reserves Report was prepared using the average commodity price forecasts and inflation rates of McDaniel, GLJ and Sproule as of January 1, 2020.